 The pilot project in the Superior Court of Orange County was a success.
 Mandatory electronic filing resulted in significant cost savings for the court and was generally less expensive for represented and self-represented litigants.
 Electronic filing also offered ease of use and convenience for litigants.
 And when issues arose, the court responded to address those issues.
-Similarly, changes to the California Rules of Court ameliorated any latent access issues by exempting SRLs from the mandatory electronic filing requirement.
+Similarly, subsequent changes to the California Rules of Court ameliorated any latent access issues by exempting SRLs from the mandatory electronic filing requirement.

-The Judicial Council is encouraged by the pilot project's success thus far.
-The Superior Court of Orange County's experience with mandatory electronic filing, including lessons learned, will help inform the council's efforts as mandatory electronic filing expands to other courts throughout California.
-Further review may help explain why some SRLs were discouraged by the electronic filing process and found it unclear and confusing.
-Although SRLs are now exempt from mandatory electronic filing, this information could be used to improve the electronic filing process for SRLs who might otherwise want to participate.
+Members of the Judicial Council Technology Committee should be encouraged by the pilot project's success thus far.
+The Superior Court of Orange County's experience with mandatory electronic filing, including lessons learned, will help inform the committee's efforts as mandatory electronic filing expands to other courts throughout California.